Capital and Training Assistance Program for Over-the-Road Bus Accessibility

 Credentials/Documentation

-Costs are determined in accordance with program guidance in an annual Federal Register Notice soliciting applications.
+This program was repealed under MAP-21.
+There is no new funding for this program and therefore no new applications are being accepted.
+Costs were determined in accordance with program guidance in an annual Federal Register Notice soliciting applications.
 This program is excluded from coverage under OMB Circular No. A-87.

 What is the process for applying and being award this assistance?